Autistic People Often Can’t Detect Our Own Tone of Voice

 To us, it can come across as shallow and utterly ridiculous!
 It did to me for so many years.
 I’m just now really piecing this all together and inderstanding how important tone of voice really is to the NT community.

-But, please, neurotypicals, understand this, one of the most helpful things you can do for a neurodiverse person, especially a neurodiverse person in distress, is to focus on and respond to the words and signs of possible distress.
+But, please, neurotypicals, understand this, one of the most helpful things you can do for a neurodivergent person, especially a neurodivergent person in distress, is to focus on and respond to the words and signs of possible distress.